tanalytical/tanalytical.github.io/_posts/2022-07-01-NFL-Machine-Learning.md

 ---
-title: "Using Machine Learning to Predict the Outcome of a Play in the National Football League"
+title: "Using Machine Learning to Predict the Next Play in the National Football League"
 date: 2023-07-01 00:00:00 + 0000
 categories: [NFL PBP]
 tags: [NFL,PBP,Regression, Machine Learning]